 Seibu Holdings Inc.(The “Company”) has adopted a system of a company with Audit & Supervisory Board Members and has established the General Meeting of Shareholders, Board of Directors and Audit & Supervisory Board stipulated in the Companies Act as company organizations.

-The Board of Directors is composed of 12 Directors (11 men and one woman), four of whom are outside Directors (all outside Directors are independent officers registered with the Tokyo Stock Exchange).
+The Board of Directors is composed of 11 Directors, four of whom are outside Directors (all outside Directors are independent officers registered with the Tokyo Stock Exchange).
 The Board of Directors meets at least once a month in principle to make decisions on important matters related to management as well as matters stipulated by laws and regulations, and to supervise execution of business.

 The Company believes that outside Directors in particular play a key role in enhancing the fairness of management from an objective and independent standpoint while reflecting their abundant knowledge and insight in management, as well as contributing to the further improvement of the corporate governance and internal control system, and accordingly has made sure that outside Directors make up 1/3 or more of all Directors.

-The Audit & Supervisory Board is composed of four Audit & Supervisory Board Members (all men), of whom two are outside Audit & Supervisory Board Members (both are independent officers registered with the Tokyo Stock Exchange).
+The Audit & Supervisory Board is composed of four Audit & Supervisory Board Members, of whom two are outside Audit & Supervisory Board Members (both are independent officers registered with the Tokyo Stock Exchange).
 The Board meets at least once a month in principle.
-Each Audit & Supervisory Board Member audits the appropriateness and legality of the Directors’ execution of their duties by attending meetings of the Board of Directors and other important meetings and giving his opinion, exchanging opinions with the representative director, receiving verbal updates on the status of execution of business from Directors and others as required, and through other methods.
+Each Audit & Supervisory Board Member basically audits the appropriateness and legality of the Directors’ execution of their duties by attending meetings of the Board of Directors and other important meetings and giving his opinion, exchanging opinions with the representative director, receiving verbal updates on the status of execution of business from Directors and others as required, and through other methods.
+Moreover, to strengthen and establish an internal control system for the entire Seibu Group, each Audit & Supervisory Board Member also conducts surveys of subsidiaries and audits them to determine whether Company-established corporate management is being conducted thoroughly.

-The Company has adopted a Managing Officer system with the primary aim of ensuring swift and efficient decision-making and business execution to respond flexibly to changes in the management environment.
-In addition, the Company has established the Management Council as an organization where the Managing Officers and others deliberate on important matters, including proposals to be submitted to the Board of Directors, and holds meetings twice a month in principle to improve the quality of decision-making.
+The Company has adopted a Managing Officer system with the primary aim of ensuring swift and efficient decision making and business execution to respond flexibly to changes in the management environment.
+In addition, the Company has established the Management Council, composed of Directors, Managing Officers, Audit & Supervisory Board Members, Presidents of major business companies, as an organization where the Managing Officers and others deliberate on important matters, including proposals to be submitted to the Board of Directors.
+The Management Council holds meetings twice a month in principle to improve the quality of decision-making.

 Reasons for adoption of current corporate governance system